Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Plasma response dependence on pellet injection velocity

+Figure~\ref{fig:spectrum_300v} shows the toroidal spectrum of the magnetic and kinetic energies which are time-averaged over the pellet ablation process for the large pellet injected with the velocity of 300 m/s.
+A broadening of the non-linear spectrum is observed between pellet injection at 4~ms and at 6~ms for the pellet injection velocity of 300 m/s.
+Comparatively, the broadening of the non-linear spectrum for pellet injection at 560 m/s takes place between 6 ms and 8 ms as shown in Fig.~\ref{fig:spectrum_08D}.
+The analysis of the toroidal spectrum confirms that the timing of ELM triggering with the injection velocity is between 4 ms and 6 ms (earlier than the case of injection velocity of 560 m/s which is between 6 ms and 8 ms).

+Figure~\ref{fig:powers_300v} shows the power load onto the inner and outer divertor targets caused by pellets injected with the different velocities.
+In this analysis, the no-ELM (4 ms) and ELM triggering cases (6 ms and later) can be distinguished for 300~m/s injection velocity since the ELM crash leads to a pronounced spike in the target power load.
+All considered injection velocities exhibit the lag-time during which ELM triggering is not possible, and the ELM energy losses are reduced at lower injection velocities.
+It is interesting to note, however, that the transition from no-ELM to ELM-triggering for ${v_\mathrm{p}=300~\mathrm{m/s}}$ is less clear than the transition for the faster injection velocity.

-Figure~\ref{fig:ablation_15D_8ms_velocity} shows the pellet ablation rate versus time, and the ablation rate profile versus normalized flux.
-The reference pellet ($v_\mathrm{p}=560$ m/s) reaches the high-temperature region quickly, therefore the amplitude of the ablation rate is larger than for the cases with slower pellet injection.
-As the pellet ablates quicker than the slow pellet injection, the duration of the ablation time is shorter, but the faster pellet penetrates deeper.
+Knowing that the injection at $t_\mathrm{inj.}=8$~ms triggers an ELM for all considered pellet velocities, this injection time is analyzed further in detail in the following.
+Figure~\ref{fig:ablation_15D_8ms_velocity} shows the pellet ablation rate versus time, and the ablation rate profile versus normalized flux for three pellet injection velocities, 560~m/s, 300~m/s and 240~m/s.
+The reference pellet ($v_\mathrm{p}=560$ m/s) quickly reaches the high-temperature region and, therefore, the amplitude of the ablation rate is initially larger than for the cases with slower pellet injection.
+As the pellet which is injected with 560~m/s ablates more material in the first ${\sim0.4~\mathrm{ms}}$ than the slower pellet injections (as shown in Fig.~\ref{fig:ablation_15D_8ms_velocity}), the duration of the ablation time is shorter, but the pellet penetrates deeper than the slower injections.
 The cases of slower pellet injection stay in the pedestal, i.e. lower temperature region for a longer time.
 Therefore the pellet ablation rate is lower than the fast injection cases and penetration is not as deep.